 Gorgeous Ornaments from Cardboard and Clothespins

 Clothespins and cardboard, paste and paint can all add up to great make-it-yourself ornaments.
 Our projects were originally created by Cici Hughes in 1972 in her spare time.
 Friends encouraged her to sell them commercially and she did — she made hundreds for Lord & Taylor in Virginia.
 The ornaments took over her home for two years before she retired from this business to explore other design projects.
-Below are instructions for making some that Cici shared with us.
+Below are instructions on how to make Cardboard Ornaments and Clothespins Ornaments Cici shared with us.
 Why not make several for yourself and a few to give to your favorite collectors?

 Flat Cardboard Ornaments